ncatlab/nlab-content/pages/10967.md

 ## Idea

-In [[quantum physics]] the _no-cloning theorem_ is the statement that one cannot produce a secod copy of an arbitrary given [[quantum state]] by a quantum physical process.
+In [[quantum physics]] the _no-cloning theorem_ is the statement that one cannot produce a second copy of an arbitrary given [[quantum state]] by a quantum physical process.

 More in detail, in its original version the statement is that given a quantum system with [[Hilbert space]] $H$ and with a chosen initial pure [[quantum state]] $e \in H$, then there is no [[unitary operator]] on the [[tensor product]] $H \otimes H$ which would take states of the form $(\psi, e)$ to $(\psi,\psi)$.